Sharon Gless: Film and television

-In 1993 and 1995, Gless and her television partner, Tyne Daly, recreated their title roles in a quartet of critically acclaimed and popular Cagney & Lacey television movies.
-Gless and Tyne Daly jokingly called these "The Menopause Years".
+In 1993 and 1995, Gless and her television partner, Tyne Daly, recreated their title roles in four critically acclaimed as well as popular Cagney & Lacey television movies.
+Gless and Daly jokingly called these "The Menopause Years".
 In 1998, Gless narrated the documentary Ayn Rand: A Sense of Life, which received an Academy Award nomination for Best Documentary Feature.

 Between 2000 and 2005, Gless appeared as Hal Sparks' mother, Debbie Novotny, in her biggest and most critically acclaimed role since Cagney & Lacey in the acclaimed Showtime cable television series Queer as Folk.
 In 2000, she appeared on an episode of Touched by an Angel entitled "The Perfect Game".

-On May 26, 2005, Gless was one of the mourners at Eddie Albert's funeral, along with ex-Switch co-stars Robert Wagner and Charlie Callas.
+On May 26, 2005, she was one of the mourners at Eddie Albert's funeral, along with ex-Switch co-stars Robert Wagner and Charlie Callas.

 In 2006, Gless starred in the BBC television series The State Within.
-The following year, she co-starred in the USA Network cable television series Burn Notice, playing Michael Westen's (Jeffrey Donovan) mother, Madeline Westen.
-In addition, Gless was a guest star on several episodes of the FX Network cable television series Nip/Tuck as an unstable agent named Colleen Rose, a role that netted her an Emmy Award nomination.
+The next year she co-starred in the USA Network cable television series Burn Notice, playing Michael Westen's (Jeffrey Donovan) mother, Madeline Westen.
+In addition, Gless was a guest star on several episodes of the FX Network cable television series Nip/Tuck as an unstable agent, Colleen Rose, a role that netted her an Emmy Award nomination.
 In 2009, Gless starred in her first leading role as a lesbian character in the independent film Hannah Free (Ripe Fruit Films), described as a film about a lifelong love affair between an independent spirit and the woman she calls home.
-The film is based on a screenplay by the Jeff Award-winning playwright Claudia Allen and directed by Wendy Jo Carlton.
+The film is based on a screenplay by the Jeff Award–winning playwright Claudia Allen and directed by Wendy Jo Carlton.

 In 2017, Gless was announced as appearing in one episode of the BBC's Casualty, the world's longest-running medical drama, as surgeon Zsa Zsa Harper-Jenkinson.
 She appears in the 13th episode of the serial's 32nd series.
 Gless called Zsa Zsa a "wonderful character".
 Gless was invited to appear in the show by one of the producers, and expressed interest in reprising the role.
 Gless' appearance marked the first time the show has flown an American to the UK to film a role.
 She reprised the role on the October 13, 2018 episode.

 Gless served on the advisory board of the Los Angeles Student Film Institute.